A good lawyer -- well, two lawyers, actually -- will ensure that your prenup fits your needs and stands up well to challenges.

 An experienced lawyer has knowledge of the type of terms prohibited from inclusion in a prenup.
 Although every state has different laws, a prenup typically cannot include:

 If you and your future partner are considering a prenuptial agreement, you likely have many questions surrounding the laws and different terms you may encounter.
 Making sure it is a valid agreement is also extremely important.
-You can learn more about this process with a free initial case review from an experienced family law attorney.
+Protect your best interests by having a family law attorney review your prenuptial agreement and provide sound advice.